ddwalk77/FDIP/README.md

 – BOROUGH DESC was not altered and includes the five boroughs: 1 - Manhattan, 2 - Bronx, 3 - Staten Island, 4 - Brooklyn, 5 - Queens.

-Once complete, the data was exported as a clean csv, fdip clean.csv and loaded on the project site.
+Once complete, the data was exported as a clean csv, fdip clean.csv.
 The final dataset contains 2,348,330 records with no null values and ten attributes.
 Final attributes and data types are:

     – IM INCIDENT KEY: object
     – INCIDENT DATE TIME: datetime64[ns]